 The intervals between the slats on a mattress foundation determine its level of support—the closer together the slats are, the firmer the mattress foundation.
-Ideal spacing for slats is usually 2 to 3 inches apart; this spacing will offer firm, even support and prevent sagging, whilst still allowing for some give.
-In fact, most mattress warranties specify slatted foundations contain slats no more than 3 inches apart, as wider gaps between slats can cause damage to the mattress.
+Ideal spacing for slats is usually 2 to 2.75 inches apart; this spacing will offer firm, even support and prevent sagging, whilst still allowing for some give.
+In fact, most mattress warranties specify slatted foundations must contain slats around 2.75 inches apart, as wider gaps between slats can cause damage to the mattress.

 Mattress foundations are generally a better overall bed base than box springs because they’re more durable, longer-lasting, and sturdy enough to bear a lot more weight.
 They also offer firmer support across the center of the frame, meaning they can help prevent mattresses from sagging in the middle.